qlik-oss/core-using-licenses/README.md

 The `yml` file contains an address parameter: `-S LicenseServiceUrl=http://licenses:9200`.
 This tells Qlik Associative Engine where to find the licenses service.

 The `yml` file also contains two environment variables: `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR`.
 You need to replace these variables with your license serial number and license control number.
+You also need to specify your cost per session and your total license time as specified in your license on line 74 and 75 in the file `test/with_license_test.go`

 To start it, run the following command: